Ishaan Khatter: Career

 Khatter's first acting role as an adult came with Beyond the Clouds (2017), directed by Majid Majidi, in which he played Amir, a drug dealer.
 It premiered at the BFI London Film Festival and was released theatrically in 2018.
 Reviewing the film for The Hollywood Reporter, Deborah Young wrote that Khatter's "noteworthy screen charisma promises well for his future career".
 He won the Best Actor award at the 5th International Bosphorous Film Festival and the Filmfare Award for Best Male Debut.

-Khatter next played the lead role in Shashank Khaitan's romantic drama Dhadak (2018), a remake of the Marathi film Sairat (2016), co-starring newcomer Janhvi Kapoor.
+Khatter next played the lead role in Shashank Khaitan's romantic drama Dhadak (2018), a remake of the Marathi film Sairat (2016), co-starring debutante Janhvi Kapoor.
 It tells the story of two young lovers in rural Rajasthan who face political opposition to their relationship due to caste discrimination.
 Uday Bhatia of Mint criticized Dhadak for lacking the depth of the original film, but found "a soulfulness to [Khatter] that's at odds with Hindi cinema's current penchant for bratty, hyperactive onscreen male personas".
 Shubhra Gupta of The Indian Express too disliked the film, but labelled Khatter a "natural" performer and took note of his "mobile, expressive face".
 With worldwide earnings of over ₹1.1 billion, Dhadak emerged as a commercial success.

 In 2020, Khatter starred in the British miniseries A Suitable Boy, Mira Nair's adaptation of Vikram Seth's novel of the same name, in which he was paired opposite Tabu.
 It aired in six parts on BBC One.
 He was drawn to the project due to its depiction of an older woman-young man romance, which he hoped would challenge social stigma of such relationships.
 Hugo Rifkind of The Times found Khatter to be "suitably charismatic and dangerous" in his part.
 That same year, he starred alongside Ananya Panday in the action film Khaali Peeli, which due to COVID-19 pandemic was released digitally on Zee Plex.

 In 2022, Khatter featured alongside Katrina Kaif and Siddhant Chaturvedi in the comedy horror film Phone Bhoot.
 Reviewers were generally unimpressed with the picture, but Saibal Chatterjee of NDTV thought that the "charm and spunk" that Khatter brought to his comic role enabled him to "[walk] away with the film".
 The following year, he started in a promotional short film for Apple Inc., titled Fursat, directed by Vishal Bhardwaj on an iPhone 14 Pro.

-Khatter will next star as an army tank commander in the war film Pippa, about the Indo-Pakistani War of 1971.
+In the war drama Pippa, set during the Indo-Pakistani War of 1971, Khatter played the real-life character of army commander Balram Singh Mehta.
+In preparation, he spent time with Mehta and attended military boot camp.
+Initially scheduled for a theatrical release, it was eventually released on Amazon Prime Video after several delays.
+Rediff.com's critic Sukanya Verma opined, "There's a hearty quality to Ishaan, but in Pippa he's trying too hard."